realparmesan/Noah-Website/content/posts/2021/2021-preseason-2.md

 However, the Diamonds' celebrations were short-lived after the Frothers' old mate, OG, was back in business to take the lead to 3-1.

+## Second Half Stunners

+After half-time, the Frothers decided to put on a show.

-Lance cannoned one into the top corner
+Lance cannoned one into the top corner after being allowed to dribble with the ball in the middle of the park.

 ![](/images/161541933_3329281087298173_4257534478656521296_o.jpg)

-Sean curling one in leaving the keeper no hope
+Not wanting to miss out on the fun, debutant Sean curled one into the far side of the goal, leaving the keeper no hope.

 ![](/images/161188522_3329281393964809_5544043397834774570_o.jpg)

+The match ended up 5-1 to the Frothers in a comfortable win.

 # Man of the Match

-**Angus** for a great debut and wrangling Adama
+**Angus** for a great debut and wrangling Adama.

 ![](/images/161713323_3329281400631475_3143629786754034632_o.jpg)

 # Dick of the day

-Chris for blowing the CS chillin' out
+**Chris** for blowing the clean sheet he has been hungering for.